What is the Knoxville Bar Foundation and why does it exist?

 View the Knoxville Bar Foundation Founders & Fellows

 Knoxville Bar Foundation Grants

-The Knoxville Bar Foundation was formed in 1992 as a 501(c)(3) organization to provide a means for lawyers in our community to make tax-deductible contributions to be used to support local law–related programs.
-The Knoxville Bar Foundation has instituted a Fellows Program designed to fulfill two purposes.
-First, to support the community services and programs funded by the KBF through Fellows' contributions and, second, to publicly honor and recognize those lawyers who have distinguished themselves in their practices and in their service to the Knoxville legal community.
 The Knoxville Bar Foundation was established in 1992 to improve the administration of justice, to enhance the public’s understanding of and confidence in the legal system, and to serve the legal profession.
-The Bar Foundation has awarded grants totaling in excess of $ 395,000 for local law related projects and programs since its inception.
+The Bar Foundation has awarded grants totaling approximately $ 420,000 for local law related projects and programs since its inception.
 Per capita this is a real contribution to programs that promote and enable the essence of what we as lawyers seek – liberty and justice for all.
-Last year the Board of Directors approved nine grant requests, totaling $24,900.
+Last year the Board of Directors approved ten grant requests, totaling $25,000.

 Induction of 2018 Fellows

 The Knoxville Bar Foundation recognized thirteen esteemed members of Knoxville’s legal community at their Annual Dinner on Tuesday, May 1, 2018.
 Each year the Foundation inducts a new Fellows Class which is less than one percent of the active bar association.
 The Fellows represent quality men and women practitioners in our community who have distinguished themselves in the practice of law and service.
 The Foundation's board of directors reviews numerous nominations, and determines the inductees who have demonstrated superior legal skills and high ethical standards and service to the community.